catekat16/ezTippin/README.md

 3) - dollar sign in the bill total text field - yup
         - ran into problems with this in converting newly formatted currency string to double
             - fixed this by splitting into array without delimiters and then rejoining
+4) - design ezTippin gradient app icon (kind of like Instagram's) - yup
+5) - (hidden lol) shimmer animated title launch screen (using gradient masks)
+        - can't assign launch screen to class so had to use another view controller in main storyboard but too tedious to click through

 ## More Notes